Water aeration: Chesapeake Bay

+A 353-hectare portion of the bay connected to the Rock Creek has been aerated using pipes since 2016.
+The system started as a large-bubble system intended mainly for de-stratification, creating a 74-ha oxic zone.
+It was upgraded in 2019 to fine-bubble injectors to provide more oxygen directly.

 Water treatment aeration

 Many water treatment processes use a variety of forms of aeration to support biological oxidative processes.
 A typical example is activated sludge which can use fine or coarse bubble aeration or mechanical aeration cones which draw up mixed liquor from the base of a treatment tank and eject it through the air where oxygen is entrained in the liquor.